CyberFlameGO/svnpython/Doc/reference/executionmodel.rst

 The Python interpreter raises an exception when it detects a run-time error (such as division by zero).
 A Python program can also explicitly raise an exception with the :keyword:`raise` statement.
 Exception handlers are specified with the :keyword:`try` ... :keyword:`except` statement.
+The :keyword:`try` ...
-The :keyword:`finally` clause of such a statement can be used to specify cleanup code which does not handle the exception, but is executed whether an exception occurred or not in the preceding code.
+:keyword:`finally` statement specifies cleanup code which does not handle the exception, but is executed whether an exception occurred or not in the preceding code.

 .. index:: single: termination model